JeanSebastienBash/PackGPT/README.md

 ## Objective

-Facilitate the process of installing artificial intelligence tools on a Debian server.
+Facilitate the installation process for artificial intelligence tools and enable them to coexist on the same Debian server.

 ## Benefits